What our students say

 Become a Juror

-We have been overwhelmed by the support of our 2025 Entente Cordial Day Challenge jurors and are looking for additional experts ahead of our 2026 edition.
+We have been overwhelmed by the support of our 2025 Entente Cordial Day Challenge jurors and are looking for additional experts to join our Written Jury ahead of our 2026 edition on

-Every year, we welcome all jurors to our events on April 7th and April 8th to meet the Entente Cordiale University Finalists and connect with a network of academic, economic, political and cultural players in France and the UK.
+The Entente Cordiale University Challenge is an opportunity for experts in the field to help identify the most meritorious research produced by students in the country, and to connect with other experts during our Entente Cordiale Days and associated events.
+Every year, we welcome all jurors to our events on April 7-8 to meet the Entente Cordiale University Finalists and connect with a network of academic, economic, and political players in France and the UK.